aberbenni/grails-angular-scaffolding/readme.md

 ### Dynamic scaffolding

-Dynamic scaffolding is only supported for the controller.
-Currently you will need to generate the views for each domain class.
+Dynamic scaffolding is supported for the controller and views.
+You will not need to generate the controller and views for each domain class.

-To generate only the views and use a dynamically scaffolded controller run:

-	grails ng-generate-views _domain class name_

 ## How it works